Skip to main content

 My Fishing Brainrots Brainrot Tier List (2026)

-Spoiler: rarity matters more than anything else.
-But there’s nuance within each tier that can make or break your progression.
+After hatching 300+ eggs, I've got a solid feel for which brainrots actually matter.
+Rarity matters more than anything else, but there's nuance within each tier that can make or break your progression.

 Quick Tier List